 - The individuals with autism are 20 times less likely to have children than other people and the mutation in the ASD gene persists.

 - Due to increased paternal age, the chances of autism increases.

 - According to the gender-specific forms of Autism, fragile X syndrome is a type of mutation in boys which consist of autism spectrum disorder.

-- MECP2 is a gene which is inactivated by a mutation causing Rett Syndrome.
-Rett Syndrome is associated with autistic behavior in girl and boys.
+- MECP2 is a gene that is inactivated by a mutation causing Rett Syndrome.
+Rett Syndrome is associated with autistic behavior in girls and boys.

 - The cognitive and behavioral features associated with the mutation is variable.

 Interactions between Genes and the Environment